In 2012 I took a long time to decide which bike I would buy to replace my Tiger 1050. I wanted an Adventure bike but before

 I then went back to Peterborough Triumph for a quick blast on the Tiger 1200

-Explorer which is unquestionably the better bike.
-In the UK Explorers are now
+Explorer which was unquestionably the best bike.
+In 2012 Explorers were

-significantly outselling the GS1200 which all the UK motorcycle press said
+significantly outselling the GS1200 which the UK motorcycle press said

 could never happen.
 If you ride the Explorer back to back with the other bikes